Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Details of GPR

 where the input and output are assumed to be uncorrelated.
-The prediction approach using GPR is appealing when a dataset is not available in initial time stages but collected and updated in an online manner.
+The prediction approach using GPR is appealing when a dataset is not available in the initial time stages but is collected and updated online.